Easy-TEE/easy-tee/README.md

 # Easy-TEE

-Easy-TEE is a toolkit that turns your software into a secure, minimal VM image and lets anyone verify that it hasn’t been tampered with or modified.
-It uses trusted execution environments (TEEs), like Intel TDX, and cryptographic attestations to prove exactly what code is running.

-This repository is built from the same production-grade foundations that power Flashbots’ TEE products.
-It is maintained as a mirror, so it stays in sync with upstream improvements from other Flashbots products.
+Easy-TEE is a toolkit for building reproducible, minimal VM images that run inside trusted execution environments (TEEs) and produce cryptographic attestations of exactly what's running.
+It is built on the same foundations as [Flashbots](https://flashbots.net/)' production TEE products and stays in sync with upstream improvements.

-## What Makes Easy-TEE different?
+## What you can do with it

-Images built with Easy-TEE run across Azure, GCP, and self-hosted environments, and support any software that runs on Debian Linux.
-This means you can bring your existing software stack without changing your code, and also allow others to verify exactly what’s running.
+- Package any Debian-compatible software stack into a TEE image without changing your code
+- Deploy the same image to GCP, Azure, or self-hosted TDX hardware
-Builds can be produced from either Linux or macOS without changing the resulting image.
+- Produce bit-identical builds from either a Linux or macOS host

-Easy-TEE also gives you full control over what runs inside the VM image, with no extra layers between your software and the system it runs on.
-The contents of images are fully transparent and easily auditable.
+- Generate attestation values that let users verify a running instance matches the published source
+- Audit every component of your image

-## How it Works
+## How it works

-Easy-TEE builds minimal, reproducible VM images using [mkosi](https://github.com/systemd/mkosi).
-Each image runs a stripped-down, security-hardened version of Debian with only the necessary dependencies required to run your software.
-Image builds are completely reproducible and deterministic, meaning anyone can reproduce them bit-for-bit and verify that their image matches a live instance.
+Easy-TEE uses [mkosi](https://github.com/systemd/mkosi) to build minimal, security-hardened Debian images containing only what your software needs to run.
+Your software runs directly on Linux with no extra abstraction layers.
+Builds are deterministic, so anyone with the same source tree can reproduce the image bit-for-bit and check that it matches what's running on a deployed instance.

 ## Getting Started

 ### Prerequisites

-By default, builds run inside a [Lima](https://lima-vm.io/) VM, which requires installing Lima prior to using this repository.
-This works on both Mac and Linux and requires no other dependencies.

-Alternatively, it is possible to build natively with [Nix](https://nixos.org/download/) by creating a `.bypass-lima` file in the repo root.
+By default, builds run inside a [Lima](https://lima-vm.io/) VM, which works on both macOS and Linux and requires no other dependencies.
+Alternatively, you can build natively with [Nix](https://nixos.org/download/) on Linux by creating a `.bypass-lima` file in the repo root.

 ### 1. Fork the repository